wvwwvwwv/synchronous-and-asynchronous/README.md

 ## Gate

-`saa::Gate` is an unbounded barrier that can be open of sealed manually whenever needed.
+`saa::Gate` is an unbounded barrier that can be open or sealed manually whenever needed.

 ### Examples